siriinthira/eSportsApp/README.md

 The current challenge is to design an intuitive, secure, and customizable eSports community app that addresses these gaps and fosters deeper community engagement, career growth, and real-time access to esports developments.

-🎯 **User Needs – Summary**
+🧠 **User Needs**
 Easy Tournament Discovery & Participation

-Find, register for, and follow esports tournaments quickly and effortlessly.
+Users need a simple, fast way to find, register, and follow esports tournaments based on their preferences and interests.

 Community Interaction & Engagement

-Connect with other players through chat groups and blog-style content sharing.
+A platform for users to connect with other players, share tips, and engage in meaningful discussions via chat groups and blog-style content.

 Real-Time Esports News & Updates

-Stay informed with live tournament results, team rankings, and industry news.
+Users need live updates on tournaments, including results, team rankings, and industry news, keeping them informed in real time.

 Networking with Players & Sponsors

-Discover and connect with pro players, sponsors, and potential collaborators.
+The ability to easily discover and connect with professional players, sponsors, and potential collaborators for career growth and opportunities.

 Customizable User Profiles

-Personalize profiles with gamer tags, bios, preferences, and social links.
+Users need to personalize their profiles with gamer tags, bios, skills, preferences, and social links to showcase their gaming identity.

 Localized Experience & Accessibility

-Multi-language support, simple UI, and relevant content for Thai and global users.
+A multi-language interface with content tailored to both local (Thai) and global users, ensuring relevance and ease of use for diverse audiences.

 Reward-Based Ad Interaction

-Earn rewards or bonuses by interacting with optional in-app advertisements.
+An incentive system where users can earn rewards or bonuses by interacting with optional ads, enhancing engagement and providing value in return.

-**User Needs:**

-From your research, identify the core needs of your users.
-Some potential user needs might include:

-- The ability to easily discover upcoming tournaments.

-- A community space for players to interact and share tips.

-- Real-time updates on tournament results and standings.

-- Personalized content feeds based on user preferences.

-🎯 **Design Goals – Summary**
+🎯 **Design Goals**

 Seamless Tournament Discovery & Participation